 The most commonly used OPQ and the first commercially available Big Five instrument, the SHL OPQ, was developed by Savile & Holdworth Ltd (1984).

-The assessment provides 32 measures of personality traits relevant to occupational settings and performance.
+The online assessment provides 32 measures of personality traits relevant to occupational settings and performance.

 Personality traits measured are grouped into categories; including relationships, sociability, influence, empathy, and thinking style.

-Also incorporated in the OPQ are social desirability measures to prevent individuals from ‘faking’ responses.
+Also incorporated in the OPQ are social desirability a psychological measurement that prevents individuals from ‘faking’ responses.
 OPQs are often used to re-deploy talent across the business, identify future leaders, and evaluate a talent pool to create first-class project teams.